antmaxi/GIS_light/README.md

 ### Distances between pixel and area

-Using QGIS plugin [NNJoin](http://arken.nmbu.no/~havatv/gis/qgisplugins/NNJoin/), which finds the Cartesian distance from pixel to the closest tile from the set of tiles (e.g. municipalities under lockdown)
+Using QGIS plugin [NNJoin](http://arken.nmbu.no/~havatv/gis/qgisplugins/NNJoin/), which finds the Cartesian distance from pixel's center point to the closest tile from the set of tiles (e.g. municipalities under lockdown or neighboring border tiles)

 TODO:

-1) select municipalities by NUTS and/or COMM_ID, which should be taken/disregarded
-2) for optimization maybe take not all the pixels in the area, but
+1) for optimization maybe take not all the pixels in the area, but
    1) only which were already labeled
    2) which are not too far from the extents of the lockdown area (e.g. circumscribe around it and check only inside it).